harshitsaxenavs/NotesGPT-AI/README.md

 # NotesGPT-AI

-NotesGPT-AI is a **Streamlit-based AI chatbot** that allows you to upload PDF documents and ask questions about their content.
+**NotesGPT-AI** is a **Streamlit-based AI assistant** that allows you to upload PDF documents and ask questions about their content.
 It uses **LangChain**, **HuggingFace embeddings**, and **FAISS** for semantic search, and connects to the **OpenRouter API** for AI-powered answers.

-This app is optimized for **speed, UX, and usability**, featuring progress bars, status messages, and expandable answers.
+This app is optimized for **speed, usability, and user experience**, featuring caching, dynamic relevance filtering, progress spinners, and expandable AI responses.

-**Enjoy smarter PDF notes exploration with NotesGPT-AI!**
+**Explore your notes smarter with NotesGPT-AI!**

 ---

 ## Features

 - **PDF Upload & Processing**: Upload PDFs and extract text efficiently.
-- **Progress Feedback**: Real-time progress bar while processing PDF pages.
+- **Progress Feedback**: Real-time progress spinner during PDF processing and embedding creation.
-- **Chunking & Embeddings**: Splits PDF into chunks for meaningful context and creates embeddings using HuggingFace models.
+- **Chunking & Embeddings**: Splits PDF into meaningful chunks and creates embeddings using HuggingFace models.
-- **Vector Search**: Fast semantic search using FAISS.
+- **Vector Search**: Fast semantic search with FAISS.
+- **Dynamic Similarity Threshold**: Adjust relevance threshold with a slider to filter search results.
-- **Customizable Models**: Choose from different embedding models and LLMs.
+- **Customizable Models**: Choose from multiple embedding models and LLMs.
-- **Interactive Queries**: Ask questions via a clean interface with a button-triggered query.
+- **Interactive Queries**: Ask questions through a clean input interface.
-- **Expandable Answers**: AI responses appear in an expandable section.
+- **Expandable Answers**: AI responses appear in an expandable section for readability.
-- **Download Answers**: Easily download the AI-generated answer as a TXT file.
+- **Download Answers**: Save AI-generated answers as TXT files.
-- **Sidebar Info**: View PDF stats (filename, size, pages) and manage model selections.
+- **Sidebar Info**: Displays PDF filename, size, number of pages, and model selections.
+- **Caching**: Embeddings are cached to speed up repeated queries.

 ---